 The leaders of Celebrate Recovery are men and women who have gone through similar addictions, hurts, hang-ups and harmful behaviors and have been through this or a similar Recovery Program.
 The leaders are not counselors and do not offer any professional clinical advice.
 If professional advice is required, referrals may be made.

 No, Celebrate Recovery is a ministry for anyone who is interested in a Christ centered recovery program that will enable them to recover from life’s hurts, hang-ups habits and addictions.
 There are attendees who are not members and/or do not attend First Baptist Covington.
-You are welcomed by our loving fellowship of believers to visit with us on Saturday evenings for Bible Fellowship at 5:00 pm and worship at 6 pm.
-We also Bible Fellowship and Worship Services on Sunday mornings beginning at 8:30 AM (traditional) 9: 45AM and 11AM.
-(Contemporary)
+You are welcomed by our loving fellowship of believers to visit with us on Saturday evenings for Connect Groups at 5:00 pm and worship at 6 pm.
+We also Connect Groups and Worship Services on Sunday mornings beginning at 8:30am, 9:45am and 11:00am.